nicoserrano/Amazon_Vine_Analysis/README.md

 <img width="740" alt="Screen Shot 2021-08-29 at 11 21 27 PM" src="https://user-images.githubusercontent.com/83378141/131558908-a2c084ee-6702-42b7-9355-22e2bab1c772.png">
 <img width="741" alt="Screen Shot 2021-08-29 at 11 25 19 PM" src="https://user-images.githubusercontent.com/83378141/131558909-3b5a6ef3-c351-4824-bfcb-5d562faec371.png">

 And lastly, I worked with the last table called `vine_table` to perform the Vine program analysis to filter the best reviews, and see if there were significantly more 5-star reviews in the paid and incentivized (vine) program.
+The best reviews were those that were highly voted as helpful.
+Then, I filtered to see which of those were part of the vine program and which were not.
 Please refer to the [Amazon_Vine_Analysis.ipynb](https://github.com/nicoserrano/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

+## Results
+- Paid Vine Program
+  - 33 total reviews
+  - 15 5-star reviews
+  - ***45.5%*** of vine reviews were 5-star

+- Unpaid reviews
+  - 45,388 total reviews
+  - 23,733 5-star reviews
+  - ***52.3%*** of unpaid reviews were 5-star

+## Summary

+In conclusion, the vine program might just not be worth it for the apparel category.
+As it can be seen, there were not many helpful reviews that made part of it (total of 33), and only around half of them were 5-star rated (45%).
+Very similarly to the unpaid reviews which also only half of them were 5 star rated (52%).
+Even though the percentages may be misleading as the quantity of helpful reviews varies so much.
+This, itself, is a sign that the vine program is not very popular in this category.
+We might not want to pay for the vine program if it is not incentivizing the people to write better reviews.

+The results don't happen to show that there is any positivity bias towards the reviews in the vine program.